Exporting fresh exotic tropical fruit to Europe

 - If your climate and soil are suitable for organic cultivation, verify with your buyer the possibilities for supplying organic exotic fruit.

-- Read more about organic farming on the Soil Association website.
+- Read more about the principles of organic agriculture on the website of IFOAM Organics International.

 Taste is important